kWhScanIntegrated energy intelligence

 Same report structure, different process boundary.

 The case portfolio is not a list of calculators.
-Each case follows the same engineering report contract so users can compare systems and understand which savings are physical, thermal or demand-cost related.
+Each case follows the same engineering report structure so users can compare systems and understand which savings are physical, thermal or demand-cost related.

 Report module Food & beverage meaning Output Evidence